 If you have the time, I would let it cook for an hour or so just to let the spices open up and do their magic.
 I recently got a cast iron dutch oven and if I’m not cooking with my crock pot, I’m cooking with this dutch oven.
 I absolutely love it!
 The whole pot gets hot so whatever you are cooking inside gets evenly cooked.
 It’s amazing and perfect for a stew that you want to make in less than a few hours!

 Cajun Bean and Chicken Stew is Cajun comfort in a bowl.
 Delicious chicken breast, red kidney beans, and Cajun spices served over rice make for the perfect combination of flavors.
 Hearty with just the right heat.
 Healthy and freezer friendly!
-I like to serve this stew with a side of delicious skillet cornbread.
+I like to serve this stew with a side of delicious Sweet Skillet Cornbread.
+Weight Watchers friendly and only 1 SmartPoints per serving!

 I hope you enjoy these *Cajun* bites of flavor!